InPlusLab/DAppSCAN/README.md

 # DAppSCAN
-DAppScope: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects.
+DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects.

 DAppSCAN consists of two datasets: DAppSCAN-source and DAppSCAN-bytecode.